nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 !source {env}; l2gen par=l2gen_brdf.par par=l2gen.anc
 ```

 A new L2 file should have appeared in your data folder.
-Let's open it using XArray again and plot the chlorophyll-a product:
+Let's open it using XArray again and plot Rrs(550):

 ```{code-cell} ipython3
 dat_brdf = xr.open_datatree(par["ofile"])